-The weekly assignment deadline is Monday at 12:00 AM (midnight) with the following exceptions, which are due Friday at 12:00 AM in the weeks they are assigned:
+The weekly assignment deadlines are Tuesday at 12:00 AM (midnight) and Friday at 12:00 AM (Midnight) in the weeks they are assigned:

-- Outlines - Peer Review Workshops (each student is assigned a peer's essay draft to review) - Be advised I will accept late work up to a week past the due date, but it will incur a deduction.
+Be advised - I will accept late work up to a week past the due date, but it will incur a deduction.
 Discussion and Peer Review assignments are the exception to the late policy.
 Since they are group work, they cannot be accepted late.